kirill842/recommend_sn_sys/README.md

 # Intro
 Once I went to a site with the purchase of things and thought, why not train a neural network that will recommend me those things that suit my taste?
 I chose sneakers as the main object of recommendation.
 My project consists of: 1) Scraping data from the site 2) Saving data via PostgreSQL 3) Data labeling 4) Training, Evaluation and Operation of the neural network 5) Interaction with the Telegram Bot API.
 For my project, I chose the Python language.
 For data scraping, I used BeautifulSoup and Selenium python libraries.
 To create a telegram bot, I used the Telegram Bot API.
 For training, evaluation and operation of my neural network, I used pytorch and timm.
 During the development of the project, I labeled about 1600 pictures through the telegram bot.
 Trained EfficientNetB0 on 300 epochs using this data.
 I taught the bot to take the output of the model to recommend sneakers, and as a result I got a telegram bot that really recommends only those sneakers that match my taste.
 I can even look at the price, brand name, model name and product link so I can immediately order the shoes I like!

-#### Current agent's features:
-- our bot can get closer to the boxes with loot
-- our bot knows how to avoid red zone
-- our bot is trying to get out of the red zone (if the zone has covered it)
-- our bot begins to move chaotically, when enemies shoot at him
-- our bot likes to build a route through the bushes

-#### Further backlog:
-- improve the agent's movement
-- train the agent to properly interact with the loot and with the cursor, shoot, use helpful items
-- optimize the agent control architecture
-- delve deeper into RL algorithms

 # Motivation
 The goal is to develop a bot that is interesting to watch.
 The behavior of the bot should not differ from the behavior of a person in similar situations.
 Our research will help raise the level of AI in games, make games more interesting, and bots in them more similar to the actions of a real person.